haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

                    , pluginRenameProvider     :: !(Maybe RenameProvider)
                    }
 ```
-A plugin has a unique id, a set of rules, a set of command handlers, and a set of "providers":
+A plugin has a unique ID, a set of rules, a set of command handlers, and a set of "providers":

-* Rules add new targets to the Shake build graph defined in ghcide.
+* Rules add new targets to the Shake build graph defined in `ghcide`.
 99% of plugins need not define any new rules.
 * Commands are an LSP abstraction for actions initiated by the user which are handled in the server.
 These actions can be long running and involve multiple modules.
 Many plugins define command handlers.
 * Providers are a query-like abstraction where the LSP client asks the server for information.
 These queries must be fulfilled as quickly as possible.

 The HLS codebase includes several plugins under the namespace `Ide.Plugin.*`, the most relevant are:

-- The ghcide plugin, which embeds ghcide as a plugin (ghcide is also the engine under HLS).
+- The `ghcide` plugin, which embeds `ghcide` as a plugin (`ghcide` is also the engine under HLS),
-- The example and example2 plugins, offering a dubious welcome to new contributors
-- The ormolu, fourmolu, floskell and stylish-haskell plugins, a testament to the code formatting wars of our community.
+- The `ormolu`, `fourmolu`, `floskell` and `stylish-haskell` plugins, a testament to the code formatting wars of our community,
-- The eval plugin, a code lens provider to evaluate code in comments
+- The `eval` plugin, a code lens provider to evaluate code in comments,
-- The retrie plugin, a code actions provider to execute retrie commands
+- The `retrie` plugin, a code actions provider to execute retrie commands.

 I would recommend looking at the existing plugins for inspiration and reference.